AP 7400 Employee Travel

 Conference Fees: Conference registration form and payment.

-Other: Receipt or invoice showing service or items purchased along with proof of payment.
+Other: Receipt or invoice showing service or items purchased and proof of payment.

 GENERAL TRAVEL GUIDELINES

 In order to optimize cost savings, travel arrangements should be made fourteen (14) or more days in advance of domestic travel and thirty (30) or more days in advance for international travel.
-All international travel must be pre-approved by the College President.
+All international travel must be pre-approved through the Etrieve system by the College President.

 TRAVELING BY AIR

-In order to optimize cost savings, employees should make travel arrangements fourteen (14) or more days in advance of domestic travel and thirty (30) or more days in advance for international travel.
+In order to optimize cost savings, employees should make travel arrangements for fourteen (14) or more days in advance of domestic travel and thirty (30) or more days in advance for international travel.
+Trip insurance is not eligible for reimbursement.
+Tickets should only be purchased if the traveler is certain of their availability.
+Travel insurance will not be reimbursed.

-Forward airline receipts to the Business Office.
-The e-ticket must include the date purchased, the dates and points of departure and arrival, the travel “class”, and the total amount paid.
+Email airline receipts to the Business Office at [email protected].
+The e-ticket must include the date purchased, the dates and points of departure and arrival, the travel “class,” and the total amount paid.

 Example 2: a traveler purchases airfare for a conference that will take place in four (4) weeks.
 The day before departure, the traveler becomes too sick to fly and cancels their reservation.
 The College is responsible for the cost of the canceled flight and any change fees associated with using the airline credit in the future.